loie/Alcuin/README.md

 All it needs, is a YAML configuration file and a working PHP environment with composer and a MySQL database.

 ###What can Alcuin do fo you?
 You want a REST API?
 You don't like thinking about foreign key constraints in your DB?
-You don't like facing the problem, that you want an easy way to create a REST service, with user authentification but the initial inertia is too big, so that you use full-stack web application frameworks like Codeigniter, but all you need is just a REST API?
+You want an easy way to create a full-grown REST APi, but not worrying about the hassle?
+Try Alcuin!

-This is the point where Alcuin steps in and saves the day.

-Alcuin creates a REST service for you, without having to fiddle around with command lines statements.

 ###How to Start